UlrichBecker/Linux_Driver_Skeletons/README.md

 Directory ./char_driver contains a C- source file and the corresponding makefile as template for programming Linux- character- device- drivers for single or multiple instances (depending on macro MAX_INSTANCES).

+Directory ./select_poll contains a example how a kernel-space-driver cooperates by the user-space function "select()" respectively "poll()".